Cyfrin/Updraft/courses/intermediate-python-vyper-smart-contract-development/1-python-in-updraft/37-adding-packages-uv/+page.md

 print("Hello!")
 ```

-If we try to run this script without having **Titano Boa** installed, we'll encounter an error message as **Titanobo** is not available.
+If we try to run this script without having **Titano Boa** installed, we'll encounter an error message as **Titanoboa** is not available.

 **Let's install Titano Boa globally using pip**
 ```bash